danchiacchio/scripts/py_vESXiDNS/README.md

 py_vESXiDNS-v2.py
 - This is an enhance version of the first script
 - The first version executes all options considering all ESXi in the same vCenter, regardless of the Cluster that they are - this can be bad for large environments with many clusters in the same vCenter
-- With this version, you can select which clusters to work for
+- With this version, you can select which clusters to work for.
+It provided more flexibility to work in multi-cluster environment

 ---